Diogo Jota: Tributes

 Jota's sudden death received international media coverage, as well as messages from figures in the footballing world.
 Arne Slot, head coach of Liverpool at the time of Jota's death, released a statement through the club saying, "For us as a club, the sense of shock is absolute.
 Diogo was not just our player.
 He was a loved one to all of us.
 He was a teammate, a colleague, a workmate and in all of those roles he was very special."
 Fenway Sports Group CEO of football Michael Edwards and Liverpool sporting director Richard Hughes also released a joint statement through the club stating, "Of course, we – his Liverpool family – are also struggling to come to terms with what has happened. ...
 This is a tragedy that transcends Liverpool Football Club."

 On 11 July 2025, Liverpool announced that Jota's number 20 jersey would be retired at all levels at the club.
 Later that day, Jota's widow visited the memorial site at Anfield with members of the brothers' family.
 They were joined by Liverpool players and staff to view the tributes that had been left and to pay their respects.
 A substantial number of past and present Liverpool players posted tribute messages to Jota on social media.
 Ex-club captain Jordan Henderson visited the Anfield memorial site in person.
 Liverpool also opened books of condolence at Anfield and digitally for Diogo and André.
 The club also confirmed they would pay out the remaining salary of his current contract in instalments, in full, to Jota's family.
 His previous team Wolverhampton Wanderers, and director of football operations and administration Matt Wild, said: "We are all completely shocked.
 It's such devastating news, not only for the passing of Diogo, which is just tragic enough, but to lose his brother as well."
 On the Liverpool website, Jota remains listed as a member of the team under a banner reading "Forever".

-Jürgen Klopp, who signed Jota for Liverpool in 2020, said, "Diogo was not only a fantastic player, but also a great friend, a loving and caring husband and father!
+Jürgen Klopp, who signed Jota for Liverpool in 2020, said, "Diogo [Jota] was not only a fantastic player [for Liverpool], but also a great friend, a loving and caring husband and father!
 We will miss you so much!"
-Cristiano Ronaldo, his Portugal teammate and captain, stated, "It just doesn't make any sense.
-Just now we were together in the national team, just now you were married."
+Cristiano Ronaldo, his Portugal teammate and captain, stated, "It just doesn't make any sense [to me].
+Just now we [him and Diogo Jota] were together in the national team, just now you were married."
 Rúben Neves, Francisco Conceição and several other Portugal teammates posted tributes to Jota.
-Former Liverpool player and manager Kenny Dalglish said: "Football is not important at this sad time.
-You feel helpless, knowing there's so little we can do to ease the pain for his wife of just two weeks, his three beautiful children."
+Former Liverpool player and manager Kenny Dalglish said: "Football is [currently] not important at this sad time.
+You feel helpless, knowing there's so little we can do to ease the pain [of his death] for his wife of just two weeks, [and] his three beautiful children."